 Technology in Construction: 5 Gadgets Shaping the Industry - Hammr

-The twenty-first century is a technological age, with technological advances being introduced almost daily.
+The twenty-first century is age tech age, with new advances being introduced almost daily.

 The construction industry is also part of this technological revolution with new construction software, cool tools, and robots making regular construction tasks safer and easier.

-What role does construction technology play in the industry, and are tradespeople destined to be replaced by technology?
+What role does construction technology play in the industry, and are tradespeople going to be replaced by technology?

 We’ll answer those questions and more as we look at some of the newest construction technologies used in our industry and how we, as workers, continue to fit into the picture.